xdmushui/partner-center-sdk/develop/get-invoice-unbilled-recon-lineitems.md

 ---
 title: Get invoice's unbilled reconciliation line items
-description: You can get a collection of unbilled reconciliation line item details for specified period. ms.date: 10/23/2019 ms.localizationpriority: medium
+description: You can get a collection of unbilled reconciliation line item details for specified period using the Partner Center APIs. ms.date: 10/23/2019 ms.localizationpriority: medium
 ---